Many of us grew up in homes that did not support or acknowledge our child emotions. We were shamed, mocked worse told to shut up or else…

 Instead of swallowing my anger, I express it or walk away.
 I have learned that I need to have boundaries and I have the right to say ‘No‘ without feeling guilty.

 Furthermore, I have retrained myself to feel their emotions as they are happening instead of repressing them and pretending something else.
 This has really been pivotal in healing my mind and scoliosis.
 I no longer have to maintain a false persona and it is such a relief.

 It is not easy when for most of your life you have tried to fight genuine emotions with shame-based emotions.
 But as they say, practice makes one perfect.
-With the help of an enlightened witness – a therapist, a friend, a spouse you can learn to bounce your feelings without being judged.
-Believe me, being accepted totally by another person makes all the difference to our healing and life.
+With the help of an enlightened witness – a therapist, a friend, or a spouse you can learn to bounce your feelings without being judged.
+Believe me, being accepted totally by another person makes all the difference in our healing and life.